globalbrain/sefirot/README.md

   </a>
 </p>

-This repository contains Vue Components for Global Brain Design System.
+Sefirot is a collection of Vue Components for Global Brain Design System.
 Components are meant to be clean, sophisticated, and scalable.

-Note that Sefirot is focused on being used in Global Brain's ecosystem.
-Hence the design—UI/UX—of components is quite fixed, and customization capability is limited.
+Sefirot is focused on being used within Global Brain's ecosystem.
+Hence, the design—UI/UX—of components is relatively fixed, and customization capability is limited.
 In exchange for customizability, we can create components that are more robust, dynamic, and clean.

-That being said, feel free to leverage any component within this project.
-You may customize them however you want, and maybe, some component might be valuable to you.
-Any suggestions, requests, and questions are welcome.
+Feel free to leverage any component within this project.
+You may customize components how you see fit, and perhaps some features may be valuable to you.
+Any suggestions, requests, or questions are welcome.

 ## Documentation